ESP32 Web Server Control Servo motor with Arduino IDE

 }

-Now, We will show you an example of controlling servo motor from web server and after that, we will explain working of code and how to make a web server with esp32.
+Now, we will see an example of how we can control a servo motor using the web server, and after that, we will explain the workings of the code and how to make a web server with esp32.

 Creating Servo Web server with ESP32

-After making the connection diagram and installing library, copy this code to Arduino IDE and upload it to ESP32 DOIT DEVKIT.
+After making the connection according to the schematic diagram and installing the library, we will copy this code to the Arduino IDE and upload it to the ESP32 DOIT DEVKIT.

 /*********